Wizards vs. Magic Player Props Betting Odds

 |3PM

-- The 10.5-point total set for Deni Avdija on Wednesday is 1.6 fewer points than his per-game scoring average.
+- The 11.5 points prop total set for Deni Avdija on Friday is 1.1 fewer points than his season scoring average (12.6).

-- He has averaged the same number of rebounds as his prop bet total in Wednesday's game (5.5).

-- Avdija has averaged 3.5 assists per game, which is the same as Wednesday's assist over/under.

 Get tickets for any NBA game this season at Ticketmaster!